You’ve probably heard of Stockholm syndrome. But what the heck is Helsinki syndrome?

 To get to the bottom of where the term Helsinki syndrome came from, we need to look – perhaps surprisingly – at the film Die Hard.

-The first known example of the term Helsinki syndrome being used in popular culture is in the film Die Hard when an expert in terrorism and hostage situations, Dr Hasseldorf, is being interviewed on TV about an on-going siege.
+During the film, an expert in terrorism and hostage situations, Dr Hasseldorf, is being interviewed on TV about an on-going siege.

 He says that the hostages are likely to be going through “Helsinki syndrome”.